UGentBiomath/COVID19-Model/data/README.md

 + `others.csv` contains the sectoral output during business-as-usual, household demand during business-as-usual, other final demand during business-as-usual, the desired stock, consumer demand shock, other demand shock, sectoral employees during business-as-usual and sectoral employees under lockdown.
 Data from various sources.
 NACE 64 classification.
 + `IO_NACE64.csv` contains the input-output table for Belgium, formatted to NACE 64 classification.
 + `IHS_critical_NACE64.csv` contains the IHS Market Analysts data, reformatted from WIOD 55 to the NACE 64 classification.

+### simulated

+Contains zarr directories, which in turn contain groups that each hold a different simulation result.
+The aim of this 'simulation database' is to be able to save simulation results and perform post-processing without always having to go through the long and computationally demanding task of simulating (using the base.py sim function).
+This is especially relevant for spatially stratified SEIRD extended models, as these typically take G times longer to run (where G is the level of spatial stratification).

+Simulations are saved here using the `utils.py` function `save_sim()` and opened using the `open_sim()` function.
+The content of the simulations is suggested in the directory titles and mentioned in the 'description' attribute of the zarr groups.
+It is also printed upon opening the simulation with `open_sim()`.
+Additionally, the simulation is quickly described here as well.

+#### Sanity-check_100sims_100days_Nctot-to-Nchome-day40.zarr

++ `arr_1E-per-arr` description: "Stochastic spatial SEIRD extended model with 100 parallel simulations in 43 arrondissements over 100 days.At day 0 a single exposed person in the age class 30-40 is released ineach of the arrondissements.
+At day 40 measures are imposed, bringing down the contact rate from Nc_total to Nc_home over the course of 5 + 5 days (tau and l compliance parameters) reaches full effect."